mmistakes/so-simple-theme/users/documentation/case-studies.md

 ## Spatial Models in Stan: Intrinsic Auto-Regressive Models for Areal Data

 <small>
-This case study how to efficiently encode and compute an Intrinsic Conditional Auto-Regressive (ICAR) model in Stan.
+This case study shows how to efficiently encode and compute an Intrinsic Conditional Auto-Regressive (ICAR) model in Stan.
 When data has a neighborhood structure, ICAR models provide spatial smoothing by averaging measurements of directly adjoining regions.
-The Besag York Mollié (BYM) model is a lognormal Poisson model which includes both an ICAR component and an ordinary random-effects component for non-spatial heterogeneity.
+The Besag York Mollié (BYM) model is a Poisson GLM which includes both an ICAR component and an ordinary random-effects component for non-spatial heterogeneity.
 We compare two variants of the BYM model and fit two datasets